 b) A one paged essay in English about one of the below mentioned topics

-c) At maximum a half page of your motivation to participate at the NMUN 2020 in New York
+c) At maximum a half page of your motivation to participate at the MUN conference in Europe in 2021

 Please send the documents to the following email: firstname.lastname@example.org

-After the application we will invite you to a personal interview of about 10 to 20 minutes.
-The interviews will take place at the University of Hohenheim and Stuttgart on the 5th and 6th of October.
+After your successful application we will invite you to a personal interview of about 10 to 20 minutes, expected to take place on the 31.10-01.11.2020 either at the University of Stuttgart or Hohenheim.

-If you want to stay tuned follow us either on Facebook or Instagram.
+If you want to stay tuned for further information follow us on Instagram or Facebook @clubofhohenheim.

 One important part of your application is the Essay.
 It should be around one page and has to be attached as a *.pdf document.
 The Essay needs to be in English.
 Besides testing your research abilities, we also want to get an idea of your English proficiency.
 Your Essay does not have to be flawless or free of mistakes.